xDeaa/pp-tefeta/README.md

 > Don't forget, there is no useless question :-)

-* You **MUST** return the project on Monday May, 18 at 12:00 pm by sending an MP on slack with the link of your github repo.
+You **MUST** return the project on Monday May, 18 at 12:00 pm by sending an MP on slack with the link of your github repo.<br />

 Your repository **MUST** contain the totality of your source files, but no useless files (node_modules, temp files, log files,...).